Do Yamaha pianos increase in value?

 Everything written above is true.
 A properly reconditioned Japanese Yamaha piano really does go up in value over the years.
 You will have to bear in mind that a piano shop will always be able to sell a piano for a higher price than a private seller because the shop will usually bundle in things like free delivery, stool, tuning along with the reassurances of a guarantee.

-Buy from us and we will sell for you in future
+Buy from us and we may be able sell for you in future

 Every now and again a previous customer will approach us and ask us to sell their piano from our showroom.
-We are always happy to do that and our service includes preparing the piano for sale with tuning, regulation, new parts where necessary and polishing out any scratches or dents.
-We are normally able to sell the piano within 6-8 weeks which gives the owner a very easy way to sell their piano.
+We are often happy to do that and our service includes preparing the piano for sale with tuning, regulation, new parts where necessary and polishing out any scratches or dents.
+We are normally able to sell the piano within 2-3 months which gives the owner a very easy way to sell their piano.
 You can read more about this service on our Piano sale or return page.
+We do not guarantee being able to make an offer for your piano, it all depends on factors such as stock levels, available space, and whether the country is in recession or not.
+But if we can make an offer, we will.

 Thanks for your time